SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 ### Implement PropertyInfo handling

-The next part adds some methods responsible for working with the propertyInfo.
+The next part adds some methods responsible for working with the `propertyInfo` object.

 ###### delegate/JSONGeomapDelegate.ts: propertyInfo
 ```typescript